Turkish Kurd seeking refugee status in Japan losing hope amid what critics call a flawed system | The Japan Times

 Kurt’s problems with Turkish officialdom began in March 2013 when, while working for Sabah, one of Turkey’s biggest daily newspapers, he reported on a series of government scandals involving a prominent Turkish charity.
 Erdogan’s son, Bilal, was one of the charity’s board members.

-Kurt said he received threatening calls from Deputy Prime Minister Bakir Bozag, who at that time was Turkey’s justice minister.
-He was then fired by the newspaper for causing turmoil in the government and hit with accusations of deceiving the public with fake news.
+Kurt said he received threatening calls from Deputy Prime Minister Bekir Bozag, who at that time was Turkey’s justice minister.
+He was then fired by the newspaper for causing turmoil in the government and hit with accusations of deceiving the public with “fake news.”

 At that point, Kurt said, he joined the ranks of more than 100 Turkey-based journalists whose press accreditation had been revoked because of their reporting.
 Many have reportedly fled to neighboring countries to avoid imprisonment.